Outlast review — Feel the fear with this near-perfect nightmare

 One complaint I do have about the presentation of Outlast, is that character models, and animations, are reused a little more than I’d like.
 It becomes noticeable and can often ruin what should be an unpredictable encounter.

 The menu system does its job perfectly, there is no HUD except in camera mode, and hints can be turned off.
-Simple yet important things result in maximum immersion.
+Simple things result in maximum immersion.
 Allow the game to take you in, and you will not be disappointed.

 You are forced to enter areas that you know house a threat.
 You are made to run and hide when you know you will be found.
 You need to experience this game, because I know it will not disappoint.

 Final Verdict: 9/10 (Grab some headphones, draw the curtains, and enjoy the horror!)

 A review copy of Outlast was provided to us by Red Barrels.
 I played for 5 hours on PC (i5 3570k, GTX 770) with an Xbox 360 controller, which is fully supported.
 Currently the game is available for $20 on Steam.